About Gina Kaufmann

 In addition to my recent work at Shakespeare & Company, I’ve worked as a director and acting coach in numerous regional venues, including The Williamstown Theatre Festival (where I was a Boris Segal Directing Fellow), Lake Tahoe Shakespeare Festival (A Comedy of Errors) and Sacramento Theatre Company (Tartuffe and Private Lives).
 In New York, I directed for SoHo Rep, HOME for Contemporary Theatre and Art, Wings Theatre, and Dixon Place.
 Here in the Pioneer Valley, I have directed for The Majestic Theatre in Springfield (The Odd Couple and The Last Five Years) and New Century Theatre (Luna Gale and Yankee Tavern).

 In grad school I began my love affair with teaching.
 After two years at The University of Louisville and four years on the faculty of Sacramento State University, I now live in Amherst, Massachusetts, with my husband, Miguel, our twelve-year-old son, Niko, and our ten-year-old daughter, Haley.
-I teach in the performance area of the theater department at UMass, Amherst, where I’m also Chair of the department and Co-Director of the MFA Directing program.
+I teach in the performance area of the theater department at UMass, Amherst, where I also served as Chair for the past three years and am Co-Director of the MFA Directing program.

 Listen to an interview about director/playwright collaboration (when Gina was a guest artist at the Hollins University Playwrights Lab).